MicrosoftDocs/visualstudio-docs/docs/designers/how-to-create-a-basic-texture-shader.md

   - "multiple"
 ---
 # How to: Create a Basic Texture Shader

-This document demonstrates how to use the Shader Designer and the Directed Graph Shader Language (DGSL) to create a single-texture shader.
+This article demonstrates how to use the Shader Designer and the Directed Graph Shader Language (DGSL) to create a single-texture shader.
 This shader sets the final color directly to the RGB and alpha values that are sampled from the texture.

- This document demonstrates these activities:

--   Removing nodes from a shader graph

--   Adding nodes to a graph

--   Setting shader parameters

--   Setting parameter visibility

--   Connecting nodes

-## Creating a basic texture shader
+## Create a basic texture shader

 You can implement a basic, single-texture shader by writing the color and alpha values of a texture sample directly to the final output color.

 Before you begin, make sure that the **Properties** window and the **Toolbox** are displayed.

-#### To create a basic texture shader

 1. Create a DGSL shader to work with.
 For information about how to add a DGSL shader to your project, see the Getting Started section in [Shader Designer](../designers/shader-designer.md).